Atlas vs Classic Schema Migration Tools

 Most server-side applications are backed by a database.
 This database usually has a schema that reflects the application's data model.
 Over time, the application's data model evolves and the database schema must follow suit.

-Schema migrations are a common approach in our industry to automate schema changes.
+Schema migrations are a common approach in our industry to automate database schema changes.
 Following this approach, the user creates a versioned migration script, which is the set of commands that should be executed on the database to upgrade the schema from one version to the next, thereby migrating the database to the next version.

-What are migration tools?
+What are schema migration tools?

-Over the years, hundreds of tools have been created to facilitate the process of schema migrations.
+Over the years, hundreds of tools have been created to facilitate the process of database schema migrations.
 Migration tools typically provide a structured way of defining migration scripts, versioning them, and a program to execute them on a target database.

 Because most database schema changes are not idempotent (they cannot be re-run successfully once applied), migration tools commonly maintain a "Changelog Table" on the target database to keep track of which migrations have already been applied.

-Which migration tool should you use?
+Which schema migration tool should you use?

 Choosing the right migration tool for your project can be daunting due to the sheer number of options available.
 In this document, we compare Atlas, a modern, database schema-as-code tool to more "classic" options that have been developed over the years.